 New England Clam Chowder.
 The History of the Name, Origins, and a War?

 Clam chowder is a delicious hearty stew containing clams and broth that infuses different flavors depending on the style of the local cuisine.
-Perhaps since I am from New England I have a unique perspective of this type of soup, but there are some very specific ingredients in New England style clam chowder and those who call the region home have very little tolerance for any deviation.
-The thick and hearty New England clam chowder often includes diced potatoes, pork, onions, celery, milk, butter, cream and a bay leaf served with saltine crackers or small hexagon sized crackers known as oyster crackers.
-Rebels occasional add other vegetables for color and flavor, like carrots and legumes but that must be done thoughfully with a delicate touch.
+Perhaps since I am from New England, I have a unique perspective on this soup.
+Still, there are some particular ingredients in New England-style clam chowder, and those who call the region home have little tolerance for any deviation.
+The thick and hearty New England clam chowder often includes diced potatoes, pork, onions, celery, milk, butter, cream, and a bay leaf served with saltine crackers or small hexagon-sized crackers known as oyster crackers.
+Rebels occasionally add other vegetables for color and flavor, like carrots and legumes, but that must be done thoughtfully with a delicate touch.

-The soup goes back hundreds of years in the New England by the indigenous tribes.
-The seafood stew was made with corn and beans and often included the large, hard-shelled clam that roams the North Atlantic Ocean called quahogs (sounds like co-hogs).
-Tribes like the Mohegan’s, Pequot’s, Narragansett, Mi’kmaq, and Wampanoag would build contraptions in the rivers and bays to catch fish, quahogs, oysters, lobster, and mussels for their soup.
-Today middens, large ancient trash heaps found by shorelines and riverbeds, provide us with evidence of what the Indigenous ate, which was especially seafood in the Northeast.
+The soup goes back hundreds of years in New England indigenous tribes.
+The seafood stew was made with corn and beans and often included the giant, hard-shelled clam that roams the North Atlantic Ocean called quahogs (sounds like co-hogs).
+Tribes like the Mohegan’s, Pequot, Narragansett, Mi’kmaq, and Wampanoag would build contraptions in the rivers and bays to catch fish, quahogs, oysters, lobster, and mussels for their soup.
+Today middens, large ancient trash heaps found by shorelines and riverbeds, provide evidence of what the Indigenous ate, especially seafood in the Northeast.
 Clams and other mollusks were a staple part of their diet.
-In addition to using the clam meat for cooking, clamshells have been used for over 4000 years for making wampum beads.
+In addition to using clam meat for cooking, clamshells have been used for over 4000 years for making wampum beads.
 Wampum, though considered adornments or jewelry, were also traded like currency with the English settlers.
-The Indigenous people may have created the soup, but they were not the group who gave the soup its famous name.
-Around the early 18th century, French and British sailors, fisherman, and settlers in Newfoundland, Nova Scotia and New England would enjoy a stew similar to what the Tribes were eating.
-They would add what ever they caught that day, along with broth or water, and a thick biscuit called ship tack into a chaudière.
+The Indigenous people may have created the soup, but they were not the group that gave it its famous name.
+Around the early 18th century, French and British sailors, fishermen, and settlers in Newfoundland, Nova Scotia, and New England would enjoy a stew similar to what the Tribes were eating.
+They would add whatever they caught that day, broth or water, and a thick biscuit called ship tack into a chaudière.
 The word chaudière means a cauldron or pot or as a way of cooking using one of those vessels.
-Modern etymologists also credit the word ‘chowder’ to a 16th century English word for a fishmonger, called a Jowter.
+Modern etymologists also credit the word ‘chowder’ to a 16th-century English word for a fishmonger, called a Jowter.
 Those two words are the basis for the stew name.

 Seafood chowder quickly became a staple in New England.
 In 1732, New Englander Benjamin Lynde would document the first written reference to North American Chowder.
-In his diary, he noted that he “dined on a fine chowdered cod”.
+In his diary, he noted that he “dined on a fine chowder cod.”
 The first written recipe of fish chowder comes from the Boston Evening Post, published on September 23, 1751.
-Chowder was clearly consumed before and during that time however just not captured in a cookbook.
-Historical recipes and cookbooks give you more than just instructions for a dish; they provide what food that was accessible and what flavors were in fashion.
-For example, Europeans believed that tomatoes were poisonous for hundreds of years and there may have been lingering concerns at the time about the vegetable.
-Which may give an indication on why tomatoes were not initially added to chowder and perhaps why the addition of the vegetable in a neighboring state created a bit of a controversy, but I will get to that later.
-Hannah Glasse, a British cookbook author, published a recipe for chowder in the 8th version of her popular book ‘The Art of Cookery Made Plain and Easy’, “to make chouder, a sea dish”.
-The first American Cookbook ‘American Cookery’ by Amelia Simmons published her version of the chowder in her second edition of her book in 1800.
-Her suggestion was to serve the hearty stew along side a bowl of potatoes.
-Chowder had spread far and wide in America, as people moved west and south they brought their recipes with them but adapted the dish to what they could find.
-In the 1824 cookbook Virginia Housewife, Mary Randolph used whatever firm fish she could find along with salt pork, onions and crackers.
-However the crackers were not the main thickening agent as she made a roux (flour and gravy) to the soup to make it very thick.
-Transcendentalist Lydia Maria Child would include a recipe in her 1833 version of the American Frugal Housewife, adding salt pork, fish, beer, lemon and a “a few clams as a pleasant addition”.
-You may remember Lydia as also the writer of the poem, turned Christmas song, ‘over the river and through the woods’.
-By this time, clams were becoming more common in chowder, especially in the Northeast, as was the addition of milk, cream and butter.
+The chowder was consumed before and during that time; however just not captured in a cookbook.
+Historical recipes and cookbooks give you more than just instructions for a dish; they provide what food was accessible and what flavors were in fashion.
+For example, Europeans believed that tomatoes were poisonous for hundreds of years, and there may have been lingering concerns about the vegetable.
+This may indicate why tomatoes were not initially added to chowder and perhaps why the addition of the vegetable in a neighboring state created a bit of a controversy, but I will get to that later.
+Hannah Glasse, a British cookbook author, published a recipe for chowder in the 8th version of her popular book ‘The Art of Cookery Made Plain and Easy,’ “to make chouder, a sea dish.”
+The first American Cookbook ‘American Cookery’ by Amelia Simmons, published her version of the chowder in the second edition of her book in 1800.
+Her suggestion was to serve the hearty stew alongside a bowl of potatoes.
+The chowder had spread far and wide in America; as people moved west and south, they brought their recipes with them but adapted the dish to what they could find.
+In the 1824 cookbook, Virginia Housewife Mary Randolph used whatever firm fish she could find along with salt pork, onions, and crackers.
+However, the crackers were not the primary thickening agent as she made a roux (flour and gravy) to the soup to make it very thick.
+Transcendentalist Lydia Maria Child would include a recipe in her 1833 version of the American Frugal Housewife, adding salt pork, fish, beer, lemon, and “a few clams as a pleasant addition.”
+You may remember Lydia as the poem's writer, turned Christmas song, ‘over the river and through the woods.'
+By this time, clams were becoming more common in chowder, especially in the Northeast, as was the addition of milk, cream, and butter.

 Though New England Clam Chowder is known worldwide, other regions have created their distinct crowd pleasers.
-Delaware Clam Chowder consists of pre-fried cubed salt pork, salt water, potatoes, diced onions, quahogclams, butter, salt, and pepper.
-The North Carolina Outer Banks has a ‘Hatteras’ version that is a clear clam broth stew with bacon, potatoes, onions, clams and flour with lots and lots of white and black pepper.
-In the northeast corner of Florida, Minorcan Clam Chowder is a spicy, tomato based stew with a key ingredient, a Spanish datil pepper.
+Delaware Clam Chowder consists of pre-fried cubed salt pork, salt water, potatoes, diced onions, quahog clams, butter, salt, and pepper.
+The North Carolina Outer Banks has a ‘Hatteras’ version, a straightforward clam broth stew with bacon, potatoes, onions, clams, and flour with lots and lots of white and black pepper.
+In the northeast corner of Florida, Minorcan Clam Chowder is a spicy, tomato-based stew with a critical ingredient, a Spanish datil pepper.
 The datil pepper is comparable to a habanero pepper and was brought to the region by the Minorcan (Spain) settlers in the 18th century.
 The smallest state in America, Rhode Island, has not one but two chowders; one that is tomato based and the other a clear broth.
-The one I grew up eating was the red, tomato based, chowder which is a nod to the Portuguese heritage in the state.
-Unlike other regional clam chowders that use thick chunks of tomatoes, the Rhode Island red version is a smooth tomato puree and clam broth with clams and no other vegetables added other than potatoes.
-This is a classic dish throughout the coastal state and one that I enjoyed all summer long especially when I went to my favorite amusement park, Rocky Point.
-We would all consume copious amounts of chowder and clam cakes (similar to fritters) before spending the rest of the day being tossed around on rides.
+The one I grew up eating was the red, tomato-based chowder which is a nod to the Portuguese heritage in the state.
+Unlike other regional clam chowders that use thick chunks of tomatoes, the Rhode Island red version is a smooth tomato puree, and clam broth with clams and no other vegetables added other than potatoes.
+This is a classic dish throughout the coastal state and one I enjoyed all summer long, especially when I went to my favorite amusement park, Rocky Point.
+We would consume copious amounts of chowder and clam cakes (like fritters) before spending the rest of the day being tossed around on rides.
 The other version is a clear clam broth called Noank Clam Chowder.
 Clearly, not my favorite.

-In my cookbook ‘A Thyme to Discover, Early American Recipes for the Modern Table’, I included my version of New England clam chowder.
+In my cookbook, ‘A Thyme to Discover, Early American Recipes for the Modern Table,’ I included my version of New England clam chowder.
 Even though the stew is hot and thick, New Englanders eat it throughout the year, especially in the summer.
-Each time I order a bowl, I sit there in anticipation wondering if it is going to be good, will it be thick enough, will they use a good balance of cream and milk, and how big will the potatoes be?
-I truly dislike when there are too many potatoes or the cuts of potato are too big in my chowder.
-One of the benefits of writing your own cookbook is you can make it exactly the way you want to eat the dish.
-My version has potatoes that are diced small, however I also used potatoes as a thickening agent.
-By blending some of the potatoes, it added an unexpected richness which allowed me to cut back on how much cream I used.
-Hope you enjoy the recipe as much as I do.
+Each time I order a bowl, I sit there in anticipation, wondering if it will be good if it will be thick enough, if they will use a good balance of cream and milk, and how big the potatoes will be.
+I wouldn't say I like it when there are too many potatoes or the cuts of potatoes are too big in my chowder.
+One of the benefits of writing your own cookbook is making it exactly the way you want to eat the dish.
+My version has potatoes that are diced small.
+However, I also used potatoes as a thickening agent.
+Blending some potatoes added an unexpected richness, allowing me to cut back on how much cream I used.
+I hope you enjoy the recipe as much as I do.